Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Introduction

 Here, we provide an overview of the contributions of this study.
-We denote $\rho_\beta$ as the quantum Gibbs state at inverse temperature $\beta$, where we consider a short-range interacting Hamiltonian (see Sec.~\ref{sec:Hamiltonian and quantum Gibbs state} for details).
-Then, let $\rho_{\beta, AB}$ be a reduced density matrix on the subsystems $A$ and $B$, which are separated by a distance $R$.
-For arbitrary choice of $A$ and $B$, we are now interested in the entanglement between $A$ and $B$ (see also Fig.~\ref{fig_entanglement_clustering}).
+The quantum Gibbs state is denoted as $\rho_\beta$ at inverse temperature $\beta$, where a short-range interacting Hamiltonian is considered (further details are provided in Sec.~\ref{sec:Hamiltonian and quantum Gibbs state}).
+Let $\rho_{\beta, AB}$ be a reduced density matrix on the subsystems $A$ and $B$, which are separated by distance $R$.
+For an arbitrary choice of $A$ and $B$, we focus on the entanglement between $A$ and $B$ (Fig.~\ref{fig_entanglement_clustering}).

-First, the primary challenge faced during accessing the main problem is that the entanglement for the mixed state cannot be described in an analytically tractable form (see Eqs.~\eqref{def:relative_entanglement_ent_general} and \eqref{def_Entanglement_form_corr} for example).
-On account of the computational hardness~\cite{10.5555/2011725.2011730,10.5555/2011350.2011361}, the entanglement cannot be computed even at numerical levels except for specific cases~\cite{PhysRevLett.80.2245}.
-In free fermion and harmonic chains, analytical forms of entanglement negativity~\cite{PhysRevA.65.032314} [see Eq.~\eqref{def_Entanglement_Negativity_corr}] have been obtained~\cite{Calabrese_2014,Eisler_2014,Shapourian_2019} at finite temperatures.
-These studies have considered the entanglement negativity between adjacent subsystems $A$ and $B$ (i.e., $R=0$) on one-dimensional chains and have analyzed how negativity is saturated as the sizes of $A$ and $B$ increase (e.g., setting $|A|=|B|=\ell$ and tuning the length $\ell$).
-Thus, the saturation rate is roughly given by $e^{-\ell/\orderof{\beta}}$, and ~\cite{Shapourian_2019} concluded that the quantum coherence can only be maintained for length scales of $\orderof{\beta}$.
-Similar observations have been numerically obtained in a more general class of many-body systems~\cite{PhysRevResearch.2.043345,PhysRevLett.125.140603}.
-These results strongly support the clustering of bi-partite entanglement in specific models.
+First, the primary challenge faced when addressing the main problem is that the entanglement for a mixed state cannot be described in an analytically tractable form (e.g., Eqs.~\eqref{def:relative_entanglement_ent_general} and \eqref{def_Entanglement_form_corr}).
+Moreover, owing to the computational hardness~\cite{10.5555/2011725.2011730,10.5555/2011350.2011361}, the entanglement cannot be computed even at numerical levels, except for specific cases~\cite{PhysRevLett.80.2245}.
+However, in free fermion and harmonic chains, analytical forms of entanglement negativity~\cite{PhysRevA.65.032314} [see Eq.~\eqref{def_Entanglement_Negativity_corr}] have been obtained~\cite{Calabrese_2014,Eisler_2014,Shapourian_2019} at finite temperatures.
+These studies considered the entanglement negativity between adjacent subsystems $A$ and $B$ (i.e., $R=0$) on one-dimensional chains and consequently analyzed the manner in which the negativity is saturated with an increase in the sizes of $A$ and $B$ (e.g., setting $|A|=|B|=\ell$ and tuning length $\ell$).
+In these systems, the saturation rate is approximately expressed as $e^{-\ell/\orderof{\beta}}$, and Ref.~\cite{Shapourian_2019} concluded that quantum coherence can only be maintained for length scales of $\orderof{\beta}$.
+Similar observations have been numerically obtained for a more general class of many-body systems~\cite{PhysRevResearch.2.043345,PhysRevLett.125.140603}.
+Thus, these results strongly support the clustering of bi-partite entanglement in specific models.